 I am thinking about becoming a bee keeper.
 What do I do?

 - First up, learn about bees.
 It’s really important to understand the bees in order to manage a hive.
 Consider native bees.
-Buy a local book, consider attending a bee course or join a local club.
+Buy a local book, attend a bee course or join a local club.
 A quick Google search should show you all the local clubs in your area.

-- You don’t need council approval to own a bee hive in the City of Sydney, but you do need to register your hive with the NSW Department of Primary Industries.
-They also have handy guidelines to take a look at.
-It’s a good idea to obtain beekeepers insurance from your local bee club too.
+- You don’t need council approval to own a beehive in the City of Sydney, but if you want to keep European honey bees, you do need to register your hive with the NSW Department of Primary Industries.
+They also have bee keeping guidelines.
+No registration is required for native bees.

 - You’ll need bees and beekeeping equipment.
 There are stores in outer Sydney that can sell you everything.
 You can also source your bees by talking to beekeepers in your local club, who can assist with collecting a bee swarm.

 - Choose a site.
 This is the hardest part.
 I wouldn’t recommend putting a beehive on your balcony in the city unless you had a bee keeper have a look first.
 You really want the hive away from passing people.
-Sometimes a rooftop works or a backyard no matter how small.
+Sometimes a rooftop works or a backyard, no matter how small.
+All bees have specific needs.
+Native bees require more shade and less wind than European honey bees.
+Ask your supplier for information about your bees’ needs.

-- Make sure your bees have water views.
+- What now?
 Once you have your hive set up, bees pretty much look after themselves.
 They find their own food, flying up to 8 kilometres from the hive to do so.
-But it’s your responsibility to provide a water source for them, so place them in close range to a bird bath or other structure.
+It’s your responsibility to provide a water source for European honey bees though, so place them in close range to a bird bath or pond.
+All bees, insects and birds will benefit from your water source.

 - Learn how to manage a swarm.
 As a beekeeper, a key thing to research is how to manage your hive to minimise swarming.
 This naturally occurs when the hive splits to make a second hive.
 The bee swarm contains about half the bees and the old queen – all heading off to look for a new home.
 On a positive note, bees are at their most passive when swarming as they have no home to defend.